i5nipe/i5nipe.github.io/src/content/posts/CozyHosting/cozyhosting.md

 The `POST` to `/executessh` caught my attention, but when I tried sending the **request**, it **returned** the http code _400 Bad Request_.
 Maybe it is expecting parameters?
 So I tried to **brute force** it again with `ffuf` but **don't find anything**.

-`ffuf -u http://cozyhosting.htb/executessh -X POST -w $seclist/Discovery/Web-Content/api/actions.txt -mc all -d 'FUZZ=sleep 5' -ft '<900'`
+`❯ ffuf -u http://cozyhosting.htb/executessh -X POST -w $seclist/Discovery/Web-Content/api/actions.txt -mc all -d 'FUZZ=sleep 5' -ft '<900'`

 The `GET` to `/actuator/sessions` actually give us some cookie values for the user `kanderson`.